karmab/kcli-plan-samples/openshift/upi/README.md

 - an arbitrary number of masters.
 - an arbitrary number of workers.
-- a bootstrap node.
+- a (temporary) bootstrap node.

 We first generate all the ignition files needed for the install.

-As rhcos lacks an agent that would report ip, we do a temporary deployment using a centos7 template, for all the masters, workers, bootstrap and a helper node ( this one to get a vip)

-The goal of this first iteration is to gather ips and macs for all those nodes.
+Then, we do a temporary deployment using a centos7 template, for all the masters, workers, bootstrap and a helper node ( this one just to get a vip).
+The goal of this step is to gather ips and macs for all those nodes.

 With this information, a kcli parameter file is created and stored in the same directory than the openshift artifacts for the given cluster.

 We then delete the temporary deployment and launch the final one, where we make sure each node has the proper mac address ( and as such gets the same ip).

-Haproxy, Keepalived and Dnsmasq configuration are created on the fly on the haproxy node
+Haproxy, Keepalived and Dnsmasq configuration are created on the fly on the bootstrap and master nodes as static pods.
+Initially, the api vip runs on the bootstrap node.

-Nginx is created as static pod on the bootstrap node to serve as a http only web server for some additional ignition files needed on the nodes and which can't get injected ( they are generated on the bootstrap node).
+Nginx is created as static pod on the bootstrap node to serve as a http only web server for some additional ignition files needed on the nodes and which can't get injected (they are generated on the bootstrap node).

+Once bootstrap step is finished, the corresponding vm gets deleted, causing keepalived to migrate the api vip to one of the masters.

 Also note that for bootstrap, masters and workers nodes, we merge the ignition data generated by the openshift installer with the ones generated by kcli, in particular we force dns server on those nodes to point to our keepalived vip.